torch/torch7/doc/tensor.md

 ### [Tensor] [{ dim1,dim2,... }] or [{ {dim1s,dim1e}, {dim2s,dim2e} }] ###

-The indexing operator [] can be used to combine narrow/sub and select in a concise an efficient way.
+The indexing operator [] can be used to combine narrow/sub and select in a concise and efficient way.
 It can also be used to copy, and fill (sub) tensors.

 This operator also works with an input mask made of a `ByteTensor` with 0 and 1